RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 ## Running the Script

 1. Switch to root: `sudo su`
-2. Enter password for the FRED workstation
+2. Enter password used for the virus checking workstation
-3. Navigate to directory containing the scripts: `cd Desktop`
+3. Navigate to the directory containing the scripts: `cd Desktop`
 4. Run the expect script: `./script.exp` (this automatically spawns vc_setup.sh which mounts the network and enters the credentials)
-5. Run virus checking script: `./virus_script.sh`
+5. Run the virus checking script: `./virus_script.sh`
 6. Enter the FA number, digital media id, and file extension of the disk image
 7. End root session: `exit`